- Solifenacin oral tablet is available as a brand-name drug. It’s not available as a generic drug. Brand name: VESIcare.

 Solifenacin is a prescription drug.
-It comes as an oral tablet.
+It comes only as an oral tablet.

-Solifenacin is available only as the brand-name drug VESIcare.
+Solifenacin oral tablet is available only as the brand-name drug VESIcare.
 It’s not available as a generic drug.

 Why it’s used

-Solifenacin is used to treat symptoms of overactive bladder.
+Solifenacin is used to treat symptoms of overactive bladder (OAB).
 These symptoms include:

 - a strong need to urinate with leaking or wetting accidents

 - a strong need to urinate right away

 Solifenacin belongs to a class of drugs called urinary antagonists.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.